 The film is a collaboration of indigenous and non-indigenous filmmakers.
 We envisage that it will be seen by many Australians, black and white, in urban and regional areas.
 We hope to challenge our own and other Australians' perceptions about race relations in Australia.
 We have a strong sense that the stories in the film will be stories of reconciliation.
 We want to record stories that will contribute to an oral and local history project in Bourke.
 We want to involve the community and hope to offer training and mentorship and recruit to the production team locally.
 If possible, we are interested in sourcing original music for our film from local musicians.

 The project will have a significant educational value.
 We would like copies of the film and in some cases original interviews to be accessible as educational materials to libraries, museums and schools.
 We will organise screenings and discussions.
 We aim to inspire conversations, exhibitions and visits to schools by the people who are featured in the film or who participate in making it.
 There is potential to develop online educational resources, including interactive storytelling tools.
-We will explore this in consultation with the people who own the stories, interested stakeholders, and with the right expertise.
+We will explore this in consultation with the people who own the stories and interested organisations, and with the right expertise.

 What outcomes do you hope to achieve by making this film and how will you measure its impact?